 If you have diabetes, high GI foods can make it harder to control diabetes.

 Not all carbohydrates work the same in the body.
-Some trigger a quick spike in blood sugar, while others work more slowly, keeping blood sugar more even.
+Some trigger a quick spike in blood sugar, while others work more slowly, avoiding large or rapid rises in blood sugar.
 The glycemic index addresses these differences by assigning a number to foods that reflects how quickly they increase blood glucose compared to pure glucose (sugar).

 The GI scale goes from 0 to 100.
 Pure glucose has the highest GI and is given a value of 100.